Quantum-Information Measure of Electron Localization

 Real‑space indicators of electron localization can be viewed as modern counterparts to Lewis structures \cite{Lewis16} to understand the organization of electrons in atoms, molecules, and materials.
 They are also pervasive in both density‑functional and wave‑function electronic‑structure methods.
 Among them, the electron localization function (ELF) is arguably the most widely used.
 Initially introduced by Becke and Edgecombe through the curvature of the like‑spin conditional pair density at the Hartree–Fock level~\cite{Becke90}, and later reinterpreted as a Pauli (Kohn–Sham) kinetic‑energy excess relative to its bosonic von Weizsäcker limit~\cite{Savin92,Savin94}, the ELF has proved invaluable for visualizing bonds and shells.

-Yet, despite its success~\cite{BMG05,RasanenCastro2008,Furness2016,Desmarais2024}, its construction includes empirical ingredients, and its semi‑local form can limit its ability to capture intrinsically nonlocal electronic features \cite{Giner2016}.
+Yet, despite its success~\cite{BMG05,RasanenCastro2008,Furness2016,Desmarais2024}, its construction includes empirical ingredients, and its semi‑local form~\cite{fnote_semi} can limit its ability to capture intrinsically nonlocal electronic features \cite{Giner2016}.
 This empirical content is often accepted on the grounds that ELF analyses are largely qualitative.
-However, there is a tendency to use it to carefully analyze and compare bonds across different systems and environments is widespread.
-Elements of the ELF also enter modern density‑functional approximations \cite{SCAN, CHEMSCAN, LAK}, further motivating the need for a more rigorous foundation to support quantitative objectives.
+However, ELF is also widely used to carefully analyze and compare bonds across different systems and environments.
+Elements of the ELF also enter modern density‑functional approximations \cite{SCAN, CHEMSCAN, LAK}, further motivating the need for a {more transparent theoretical foundation} to support quantitative objectives.
 Interpretative challenges for the ELF have been reported as well~\cite{SavinTheo05}.
+Significant efforts have been made over the years to place the ELF on safer theoretical grounds~\cite{NalewajskiELF, DobsonELF, BurdettMcCormickELF}, and Kohout's ELI family of descriptors~\cite{Kohout2004} avoids ad-hoc scaling and normalization by adopting a space-partitioning approach.

 Quantum‑information approaches have meanwhile shown that electronic entanglement is a powerful descriptor of bonding, reactivity, and correlation in molecules~\cite{Boguslawski2012,Boguslawski2013,MolinaEspiritu2015,Duperrouzel2015,Kurashige2013,Stein2016,Tenti2016,Ding2021,Materia2024}.
 Yet most of these measures are orbital‑resolved and can vary under orbital rotations~\cite{Stein2017,Angeli2024}, limiting their suitability as universal real-space indicators.